Graduate

 Availability of Examinations

-Examinations are available during a time period specified by the program.
-Students must meet the application deadline in order to sit for a comprehensive or qualifying/preliminary examination.
+Examinations are available during a time period specified by the program faculty.
+Students must meet the application deadline to sit for a comprehensive or qualifying/preliminary examination.

 Scoring of the Comprehensive Examination